 Now you will need to ‘Train’ LastPass to log in to the application.
 Clear out all data in the login fields prior to initiating Train; you may want to have the username and password stored in a Secure Note so that you can simply copy/paste the login data.
 When you are ready to record the login, click the Train button:

 Now click back over to the application you want to store, enter your login credentials, and hit Login/Submit.
-When the application has successfully logged in, click back over to the LastPass Add Application dialog and select ‘Stop Training':
+When the application has successfully logged in, click back over to the LastPass Add Application dialogue, select ‘Stop Training’ and then ‘Next’:

 Now you should see an entry in your Applications submenu for the application that you just added:

 By going to your Applications Icon > Applications > Application Name, you can Launch, Copy username/password, Edit, Delete or Retrain the entry for the application.

 Due to Windows applications using custom UI’s that don’t always use standard controls, autofill for applications will often not be initiated or manually autofilled.
 When launching the application from your LastPass tray icon, LastPass should detect the application and show the autofill notification window: